Skip to main content

 OptionTypeDescription

-normalizeHeaderKey(key)FunctionCallback invoked for every header key before it’s added to the generated RFC 822 message.
+normalizeHeaderKey(key)FunctionA callback function invoked for each header key before the header is added to the generated RFC 5322 message.
+Use this to customize header formatting.
 Example